Dr. Dipl. - Des. Boess, S.U.

 - Led Microsoft Design Research Expo participation of IDE TU Delft 2012.

-- Co-ordinates of the major design project, Exploring Interactions (100 students/10 tutors), in the Design for Interaction Master course.
+- 2009-2013 Co-ordinated the major design project, Exploring Interactions (100 students/10 tutors), in the Design for Interaction Master course.
 Development of workshops and a web-based presentation and documentation tool for the course.

 - Gives lectures and modules for Bachelor and Design for Interaction Master students on user research, meaning in product use, exploration in design, stakeholder involvement (role playing, use of artefacts as communication tools)